Fire and rescue services

 More information:

-Solomon Islands doesn't recognise dual nationality.
+Solomon Islands recognises dual nationality.

-If you're a dual citizen, this limits the consular services we can give if you're arrested or detained.
+If you're a dual national, this limits our consular services if you're arrested or detained.

 Always travel on your Australian passport.